pearlza/pearlza/README.md

 ***

-<h4><p align="center">I am severely uncomfortable with being constantly bombarded with NSFW topics and certain types of language, so I will NOT be going to the 18+ server, thanks.
-Plus, I have trauma from there bc of a former relationship who I now wish to avoid just as much as I avoid the gross conversations on that server.
-All my fandom areas are easily accessible on safe, and people don't say as many disgusting things because of the filters.
-If you have a problem with me being on safe server, please block me.</p></h4>
 <h4><p align="center"><b>Please don't just friend me out of the blue without even speaking to me first, we have to have interacted somewhat first before I even consider it, especially if you have no socials indicating your stances on certain fandom opinions that I feel very strongly about.</b></p></h4>
 <h4><p align="center"><b>That being said, please don't be afraid to start a chat with me if we have similar interests!
 I have been informed by some friends that they were too intimidated to talk to me at first, and that's not the vibe I'm trying to go for at all ;-; I swear I'm friendly I'm just wary of parasocial creeps who come at me with the <s>c!sbi</s> family headcanon</b></p></h4>